lnihlen/lnihlen.github.io/_posts/2018-12-30-workstation-world-rebuild.md

 Now to really get heads down and finish up the SCLOrkClock work.
 Tomorrow's really the last shot I have at it and I want everything to be working great.

+Update: turns out it was just that I had forgotten to add my user to the `video` group.
+Yeah.
+Oh well all's better now.
+But I still think I'm not turning that splash screen back on.